 We lived in the village of Itcani, which was a short bus ride from the major city of Suceava.
 Located in the northeast region of Romania and bordered by Moldova and Ukraine, Itcani has many beautiful sights.
 This region formerly known as Moldovia was home to Stephen the Great, ruler and protector of this area from 1457 to 1504.
 Now, living in post-communist Romania, and while enjoying its beauty, I slowly came to realize why its emotional landscape appeared as it did—gloomy.

 There seemed to be sadness everywhere I looked in Romania.
 Most often it was my English that gave me away as being an American; even if I did not speak, the absence of lines in my face, soft uncracked hands, and optimistic spirit indicated that I was a foreigner.
 Many of the women my age looked 10 to 15 years older than me, simply because of the hard life they lived.
-My new friend, Clementia, was one of them.
+My new friend, Clementa, was one of them.

 One day, early in my stay, we went to the bank and saw a boy that looked familiar to me because of his crossed eyes; it was Silvu.
 He and his sister, Andreea, had been living at the Hand of Help Orphanage when we were visiting there the previous year.
 They were now living with their mother, Clementa, and life for them was difficult.
 Because Silvu recognized our children, he came over to greet us.
 Silvu was an unforgettable boy.

-Upon meeting his mother, Clementia, I immediately saw the pain in her eyes.
+Upon meeting his mother, Clementa, I immediately saw the pain in her eyes.
 Here she was — forty years old, yet looking very old with the strain of life heavy upon her.
 Amazingly, she was bilingual.
 She began to tell me her story.
 After listening to her, I told her that I deeply cared and wanted to be of help, somehow, and promised that I would come to see her later that week.